reactgraphqlacademy/fb-messenger/README.md

 # ReactJS Facebook messenger

-The goal of this exercise is to learn how to use GraphQL queries and mutations using Apollo client.
+The goal of this exercise is to learn how to use GraphQL queries and mutations using Apollo Client.

 ## To get started